kbekiroglu/kbekiroglu.github.io/_portfolio/portfolio-1.md

 Providing support to the testing and product design teams, I developed specialized test software, thereby facilitating comprehensive product evaluation and verification.
 In addition, the development of an R-pi/Arduino apparatus and a Python application facilitated the expediting of the testing process.

-My experience in developing the control systems and algorithms for the Ninja Thirsti Drink System has enhanced my skills in system design, algorithm development, testing, documentation, risk management, and troubleshooting in the context of control systems and embedded software engineering.
+My experience in developing the control systems and algorithms for the Thirsti Drink System has enhanced my skills in system design, algorithm development, testing, documentation, risk management, and troubleshooting in the context of control systems and embedded software engineering.